glenjamin/repo-repro/README.md

 Github will record the results of each hook on the `Webhooks & Services` page.

 Activity will also be logged in the application log, see `heroku logs`.
+You will see `Got request from GitHub Hookshot <hash>` when GitHub triggers the hook.

 ### Using BitBucket as your source